Find out whether you need to add your engagement ring to your home insurance, and how to protect it and your other jewellery

 From family heirlooms to treasured engagement rings, we want to make sure our jewellery is protected in the event it’s stolen, damaged or lost.

+Although specialist engagement ring insurance and jewellery insurance policies do exist, it's possible to ensure your jewellery is covered under your home insurance.
 While your original jewellery may be irreplaceable, at least you’ll be protected.

 Do I need to add my jewellery to my home insurance policy?

 You will need to declare any jewellery as a ‘specified item’ on your home insurance policy if it’s worth more than £1,000.
 A specified item is any high risk item in your home.

 If your jewellery is worth less than £1,000, then it will be automatically covered under your home’s contents insurance policy.

 If you only have buildings insurance and don’t have contents cover, then you might want to consider taking out a contents policy.
 Not only will it cover your jewellery but it’ll also protect other valuables like TVs, laptops, bicycles and mobile phones.